FOR IMMEDIATE RELEASE: Remembering William F. Buckley Jr.

 Bill Buckley Won’t You Please Come Home by Jack Fowler

-To commemorate the anniversary of Buckley’s passing, NRO will be reprinting a number of his pieces
+To commemorate the anniversary of Buckley’s passing, NRO reprinted a number of his pieces:

 November 19, 1955: Our Mission Statement by William F. Buckley Jr.

 February 26, 2018: Happy Birthday Bach: Remembering one of history’s great geniuses, 300 years later – This article originally appeared in newspapers on March 23, 1985, as a column distributed by the Universal Press Syndicate.

 February 27, 2018: To Be a Pilgrim: A Visit to Lourdes – This article originally appeared in the August 9, 1993 issue of National Review.’

 February 28, 2018: Veni, Vidi, Victus – Notes on Nixon’s trip to China – This piece describes Mr. Buckley’s experiences covering Richard Nixon’s historic trip to China, and originally appeared in the March 17, 1972 issue of National Review.

 March 1, 2018: Buckley for Mayor! – The following statement was originally released to the public on June 24, 1965.